Name Change Lawyer

 - Marriage – This is one of the most common reasons someone decides to change their last name.
 They get married and want to take their husband’s surname.
 However, it’s not just the woman, some men want to take their wife’s surname.

 - Changing a child’s last name – A mother may wish to change her child’s last name if the father is no longer in the picture.
-Or, if a formerly absent father comes back into the picture, they may want to change their child’s last name.
+Or, if a formerly absent father comes back into the picture, they may want to change their child’s last name to match their own.

-- Transgender or non-binary – Non-gender conforming individuals, such as transgender or non-binary, find that they wish to find a name that fits their identity.
+- Transgender or non-binary – Non-gender conforming individuals, such as transgender or non-binary, sometimes wish to find a name that better fits their identity.

-- Don’t like their birth name – Many people request a name change simply because they don’t like the name they were given.
+- Don’t like their birth name – Many people request a name change simply because they don’t like the name they were given at birth.
 Depending on the circumstances, they may prefer something more or less unique.